dahm641/tech258_cloud/linux/readme.md

 - `touch` = Create file
 - `cat` = Display contents of file
 - `nano` = Basic text editor
+- `cd` Changes directory. `cd` by itself goes home directory add `..` to move up a directory use `/` to go to root directory or specify any other path / directory
+- `pwd` Is current directory

 ### Example